Remote Access — Deploy VulpineOS on a VPS

 tui_state | Server → Client | State updates for TUI rendering |

-All Browser events (telemetry updates, injection alerts, trust warming state changes) are automatically broadcast to all connected clients.
+All browser events (telemetry updates, injection alerts, trust-warming state changes) are automatically broadcast to all connected clients.

 Health Check

-curl https://your-vps:8443/health
+curl http://your-vps:8443/health

 # → {"status": "ok", "uptime": 3600, "contexts": 5}Network Requirements